Missing audio files or VST / AU plugins

 Recovering missing files

-FL Studio searches its own installation directory for samples/plugins and then the Browser extra search folders for audio & VST plugins extra search folder
+FL Studio searches its own installation folder for samples/plugins and then the Browser extra search folders for audio & VST plugins extra search folder

 for VST plugins.
 If you have no idea where the samples or plugins are, while your hard-drive is still spinning there is hope:

-- Set the root directory of each hard-drive on your system (e.g. C:, D:, E:, etc.) as Browser extra search folders folders.
+- Set the root folder of each hard-drive on your system (e.g. C:, D:, E:, etc.) as Browser extra search folders folders.

 - Reload the project.
 FL Studio will now search the entire contents of each hard-drive set.
 This will take some time.